MikeFischer1/arm_description/README.md

 # :mechanical_arm: arm_description :mechanical_arm:
-arm_description uses Ros Kinetic and Gazebo
+arm_description uses Ros Kinetic and Gazebo.

   The arm_description package contains the URDF geometry, inverse kinematics and controller for the virutal openArm.
 The inertial properties match those of the real openArm, though friction at the joints has yet to be implemented.
 The base of the openArm is locked in space depending on parameters specified in the launch file used.